 Researchers have identified two ML postural control mechanisms: a bodyweight distribution mechanism (referred to as "loading/unloading contribution to vertical forces") and a center of pressure (COP) location mechanism (referred to as "left and right COP change" [15], [16]).
 The two mechanisms are complementary and account for different proportions of the COP displacement.
-To the best of our knowledge, only [17] have analyzed PD-related impairments in these two ML postural control mechanisms.
-In their study, [17] studied two groups of participants (young, healthy controls and patients with PD) under three conditions: a quiet stance condition (with the feet parallel and side-by-side at pelvis width), a 45° (diagonal) quiet stance condition (with the feet parallel at pelvis width but with the right foot placed forward of the left foot by 80% of the foot length) and a stooped posture (with the feet side-by-side and the trunk and knees flexed; see Fig. 1C in [17]).
+To the best of our knowledge, only the authors of [17] have analyzed PD-related impairments in these two ML postural control mechanisms.
+In [17], they studied two groups of participants (young, healthy controls and patients with PD) under three conditions: a quiet stance condition (with the feet parallel and side-by-side at pelvis width), a 45° (diagonal) quiet stance condition (with the feet parallel at pelvis width but with the right foot placed forward of the left foot by 80% of the foot length) and a stooped posture (with the feet side-by-side and the trunk and knees flexed; see Fig. 1(C) in [17]).
 The researchers did not find any disease-related impairment in bodyweight distribution or COP location mechanisms in either quiet stance or the 45° condition.
 However, in the stooped posture condition, patients with PD had a significantly lower amplitude contribution of the ML bodyweight distribution mechanism than controls.
-However, the patients did not need to activate the ML bodyweight distribution mechanism as intensely as controls because the
+Noticeably, the patients did not need to activate the ML bodyweight distribution mechanism as intensely as controls because the patients exhibited significantly lower COP and center of mass (COM) displacements.
+Overall, this contrasted with the